 Start a consistent grooming routine immediately after you bring your Dachshund home.

 Keep grooming sessions short.

-Reward with praise, or treats for staying still and allowing his feet, muzzle, and ears to be touched.
+Reward with praise for staying still and allowing his feet, muzzle, and ears to be touched.

 Tools to assemble for grooming should include

 A non-slip matt or towel for the bath/sink

 A towel to dry your dachshund or a hairdryer if your dachshund is used to it and doesn’t mind!

 A pin brush for long or wire hairs

 Brushing your Dachshund

 The main aim of grooming is to remove dead hairs that are clinging to the coat.
 In the process, you are cleaning the skin and shafts of the living hair.